Genevieve Blatt: Political career

 Blatt became active in Democratic politics in the 1930s, beginning with her selection as a delegate to the 1936 Democratic National Convention, where she was the first delegate to vote for Roosevelt.
 She went on to attend every succeeding convention through 1972.
 Blatt later served on the National Committee's policy committee, and was vice chair of the Pennsylvania delegation to the 1956 convention.

 She made her first run for elected office in 1950, when she unsuccessfully sought the office of State Auditor General.
 Four years later, she became the first woman to hold statewide elected office in Pennsylvania, when she was elected State Secretary of Internal Affairs.
-Blatt was re-elected in 1958 and 1962 but lost her bid for a fourth term in 1966, when she was narrowly defeated by Republican John Tabor.
+Blatt was re-elected in 1958 and 1962 but lost her bid for a fourth term in 1966, when she was narrowly defeated by Republican John K. Tabor.
 The office of Internal Affairs Secretary, which had long been considered for elimination, was dissolved in 1968.

 In 1964, Blatt challenged incumbent Republican Senator Hugh Scott, who was seeking a second term.
 She narrowly defeated the 1950 nominee for Lieutenant Governor Michael Musmanno, by about 500 votes out of over 900,000 cast, in the Democratic primary.
 Scott, who five years later became the Senate Republican Leader, used a strong performance in the southeast corner of the state, including the suburban Philadelphia counties of Chester, Montgomery, Delaware and Bucks, to score a narrow victory in an otherwise bleak election cycle for state and national Republicans.

 Following her defeat to Scott, Blatt remained active in State Democratic politics, and was elected to one of the state's slots on the Democratic National Committee from June 23, 1970, to May 25, 1972.
 She was preceded by Emma Guffey Miller and succeeded by Rita Wilson Kane.
 She resigned from the national committee in 1972, following her appointment to a seat on the Commonwealth Court by Governor Milton Shapp.
 Blatt served on the court until her retirement at the end of 1993, easily surviving multiple retention votes.
 One of her most notable rulings on the court was the establishment of the precedent that high school sports teams in Pennsylvania could no longer discriminate on the basis of gender.